-- For the purpose of encouraging long-term savings for security upon retirement, allowances are granted for investments in the following funds and pension life insurance, whereby a taxpayer is entitled to invest in one fund or several funds, subject to a maximum amount of Baht 500,000 in total for each tax year. - Qualified pension life insurance premiums paid to a Thai insurer in an amount not exceeding 15% of assessable income received which is subject to income tax, with a maximum of Baht 200.000. - A contribution to a registered provident fund in an amount not exceeding 15% of the wage with a maximum of Baht 500.000. - A contribution to a retirement mutual fund in an amount not exceeding 15% of assessable income received which is subject to income tax, with a maximum of Baht 500,000. - A contribution to the national savings fund in the actual amount, with a maximum of Baht 500,000. - The mortgage interest incurred for the purpose of purchase or construction of a residential building in Thailand may be deducted up to maximum of Baht 100,000. - A contribution to the government's social security fund may also be deducted. - All donations in the following categories are allowed a double deduction to the extent that the combined amount does not exceed 10% of net income (assessable income after allowances and deductions). - Support of education, e.g. buildings, computers, books, teachers etc., under projects approved by the Ministry of Education. - Educational institutions in either the public or private sector for providing books or electronic devices to promote reading.
+- For the purpose of encouraging long-term savings for security upon retirement, allowances are granted for investments in the following funds and pension life insurance, whereby a taxpayer is entitled to invest in one fund or several funds, subject to a maximum amount of Baht 500,000 in total for each tax year. - Qualified pension life insurance premiums paid to a Thai insurer in an amount not exceeding 15% of assessable income received which is subject to income tax, with a maximum of Baht 200.000. - A contribution to a registered provident fund in an amount not exceeding 15% of the wage with a maximum of Baht 500.000. - An investment in a retirement mutual fund in an amount not exceeding 30% of assessable income received which is subject to income tax, with a maximum of Baht 500,000. - An investment in the national savings fund in the actual amount, with a maximum of Baht 500,000. - An investment in a super savings fund in an amount not exceeding 30% of the assessable income received which is subject to income tax with a maximum of Baht 200,000 in any tax year.

-- Safe and Creative Media Development Fund and funds relating to art, culture, archives and archaeology. - Justice Fund to enable the poor to have access to legal assistance. - State hospitals. - Donations to educational institutions, public health care facilities, approved charities and the Technology Development Fund for Education in the amount donated but not exceeding 10% of net income after all allowances and deductions. - Expenses paid by the taxpayer or spouse for antenatal care and child delivery up to Baht 60,000 for each pregnancy. - Donations in cash to political parties or in cash, assets or other forms of benefit to support activities for raising funds of political parties, up to Baht 10,000, effective from the 2018 tax year.
+- Mortgage interest incurred for the purpose of purchase or construction of a residential building in Thailand may be deducted up to maximum of Baht 100,000. - A contribution to the government's social security fund may also be deducted. - All donations in the following categories are allowed a double deduction to the extent that the combined amount does not exceed 10% of net income (assessable income after allowances and deductions). - Support of education, e.g. buildings, computers, books, teachers, under projects approved by the Ministry of Education - Educational institutions in either the public or private sector for providing books or electronic devices to promote reading - Safe and Creative Media Development Fund and funds relating to art, culture, archives and archaeology. - Justice Fund to enable the poor to have access to legal assistance - State hospitals - Equitable Education Fund from 14 May 2018 to 31 December 2020. - Donations to educational institutions, public health care facilities, approved charities, the Technology Development Fund for Education, the Science and Technology Development Fund, the Thailand Research Fund, the Metrology System Development Fund, the Health System Research Fund and the Office of Permanent Secretary, Prime Minister's Office, to support protection from the spread of Covid-19 in the amount donated but not exceeding 10% of net income after all allowances and deductions.